 You know generic pasta is cheaper, but you’re still not convinced it won’t ruin your grandmother’s lasagna recipe.
 Are generic brands really as good as the name brands?

-A group of Consumer Reports “taste testers” found that most store brands measure up to the name brands in taste and quality—and they’re usually 15–30% lower in price!1 In other words, your less expensive lasagna will taste just as delicious as Grandma’s.
+Consumer Reports found that most store brands measure up to the name brands in taste and quality—and they’re usually 20–25% lower in price too!
+And if that isn’t enough to sell you, a family of five can save up to $3,000 a year just by making the switch to store brands.3 In other words, your less expensive lasagna will taste just as delicious as Grandma’s.

 Still not sold?
-According to a study by the National Bureau of Economic Research, when buying staples like salt, sugar and baking soda, chefs were more likely to buy generic than you and me.2 And they’re the food experts!
-The study concluded that if more consumers purchased store brands, we could save roughly $44 billion.
+The National Bureau of Economic Research says when buying staples like salt, sugar and baking soda, chefs were more likely to buy generic than everyday grocery shoppers.4 And they’re the food experts!
+The study figured out that if more consumers purchased store brands, we could save roughly $44 billion.

 With that kind of money on the line, it pays to be brand disloyal.